JohnKearney1/repostudio/README.md

 - [ ] Add audio comparison functionality to `PropertiesPane.tsx` (When exactly two files are selected) : This should be a visual representation of the comparison between the two files.
 Show both spectrograms side by side, and highlight the differences between the two files.

 - [ ] Add audio similarity functionality to `PropertiesPane.tsx` (When > 2 files are selected) : This should be a visual representation of the comparison between the selected files.
 Show a 2d axis with the selected files plotted on it.
 The distance between the files should be proportional to the similarity between the files.

+- [ ] Add Settings Page to the UI

+- [x] Add Action Button to the UI (to switch between properties and actions on the right panel, change the element in the rightPaneElement store)

 ## Setup